tizhproger/spamfilter/README.md

 pip install .
 ```

+## Data
+temp text

-# Spam Detection Models Evaluation Report
+## Models Evaluation Report

 ## Goal

-Evaluate the behavior of spam detection models after excluding email messages to test the impact of potential noise.
+Evaluate the behavior of classification models on different datasets, in task of spam detection.
+Test impact of standalone and combined datasets, e.g. after excluding data to test the impact of potential noise and overfitting.

 ---

 ## Datasets

+Initial set of datasets consists of:
+- SMS spam dataset.
+Available on: LINK

+Example of content:
+PIC

+Classes distribution:
+PIC

 - **Combined**: Email + SMS + Twitter
 - **Filtered**: SMS + Twitter only